On the longest increasing subsequence and number of cycles of butterfly permutations: Random permutations using GEPP

 such that $ B_{s,1}^{(m)} = B_1^{(m)} = \langle {\tau_m}\rangle \cong C_m$, and $\varphi_m(\sigma_1 \oplus \cdots \oplus \sigma_m) = \sigma_{\tau_m(1)} \oplus \cdots \oplus \sigma_{\tau_m(m)} = \sigma_2 \oplus \cdots \oplus \sigma_m \oplus \sigma_1$.
 Note the previous binary butterfly permutations satisfy $ B_{s,2^n} = B_{s,n}^{(2)}$ and $ B_{2^n} = B_{n}^{(2)}$.
 Moreover, we see $B_{s,n}^{(m)} \cong C_m^n$, while $|B_{n}^{(m)}| = m^{\frac{m^n - 1}{m - 1}}$.
 Hence, when when $m=p$ is prime, then $B_{n}^{(p)}$ again necessarily comprises a $p$-Sylow subgroup of $S_{p^n}$ since $\ord_p p^n! = \frac{p^n-1}{p-1}$.
 We then let $\sigma \sim \Unif(B_{s,n}^{(m)})$ and $\sigma \sim \Unif(B_{n}^{(m)})$ denote the uniform random $m$-nary butterfly permutations. \Cref{fig:s tern permuton,fig:ns tern permuton} show the fractal diagrams for sampled uniform ternary butterfly permutations.
 Future work will explore additional properties for these types of diagrams for $m$-nary butterfly permutations in the context of permuton theory for a geometric approach to studying random permutations.

 Unlike in the binary case, these permutation groups do not naturally arise as GEPP permutation matrix factors for general butterfly matrices generated using $\SO(m)$ (e.g., $\sigma(A) \sim \Unif(S_m)$ if $A \sim \Haar(\SO(m))$ by \Cref{cor:unif_perm}).
-They do trivially occur in the case of applying GEPP directly to $P_\sigma$ for $\sigma$ general butterfly permutations, again since $\sigma(P_\pi^T) = \pi$.
+They do trivially occur in the case of applying GEPP directly to $P_\sigma$ for $\sigma$ general butterfly permutations, again since $\sigma(P_\pi^T) = \pi$. $B_n^{(p)}$ has also been studied in the context of the group of $p$-adic automorphisms acting on the $p$-nary rooted tree of depth $n$ \cite{Abert_Virag_2005}.